Get Started

 You must create an account and Trunk organization to complete the steps below.

 For Trunk to start detecting flaky tests, it needs to ingest the results from all of your CI test runs.
-To get started, configure your test framework (jest, pytest, gtest, etc) to output results.
+To get started, configure your test framework (Jest, Pytest, JUnit, etc.) to output results.
 You'll do this only for CI jobs, not for running tests locally.

-After you've set your test framework to output test results, you're ready to actually change your CI testing jobs to upload those results to Trunk.
+After you've set your test framework to output test results, you're ready to update your CI jobs to upload test results to Trunk.

-In app.trunk.io, select the repo you're working in, and navigate to Flaky Tests -> Uploads.
+In app.trunk.io, select the repo you've just updated and navigate to Flaky Tests > Uploads.
 Confirm that you see the upload(s) from the previous step.

 Once you've confirmed data is flowing properly into Trunk, let data accumulate for several days and check back to analyze the results.
 We'll also email you when your first flaky test is detected.